kvatrom/ai-workshop-vibe-coding-pdf-search/README.md

 Extending this stub
 - Replace DummyEmbeddingService with a real embedding provider
-- Implement a real ChromaDB client (HTTP/gRPC)
+- Enhance the ChromaDB client (error handling, retries, metadata)
 - Add a CLI or minimal REST API to index/query PDFs
 - Support alternate chunking strategies (by characters/tokens/semantic)